Far-right politics in Croatia: Early independent political scene

-In the absence of a specific policy or laws against it, instances of pro-Ustaše sentiment and hate speech were rarely sanctioned, to the dismay of the left-leaning public, as well the Serbs of Croatia who were the most common targets.
+The introduction of the freedom of speech enabled public expression of far-right politics.
+Croatia has been accused of ignoring the crimes committed by the World War II-era fascist Ustaša regime, and of tolerating the symbols and the activities of individuals sympathetic to that regime.
+This has led to criticism of Croatia, particularly among Serbs, exacerbated with war-time propaganda for the Yugoslav Wars.
+The antagonism between the Croats and the Serbs grew, and had become widespread by the time the Croatian War of Independence had started.
+The Croatian-Serbian animosity during the Yugoslav wars was viewed by some as a rivalry between the "Ustaša" and the "Chetnik", even if both of these World War II-era organizations did not actually exist at the time.

 Among the organizations formed during wartime which were most commonly associated with neo-Ustashism was the Croatian Defence Forces (Hrvatske obrambene snage, HOS), which emerged as the de facto paramilitary wing of the Croatian Party of Rights.
 Their symbols included dressing in black, at the time widely perceived to be reminiscent of blackshirts, and using the phrase Za dom spremni.
-These units, however, quickly fell out of favor with the Croatian authorities and were eliminated through more or less violent means before the end of the first phase of the war in Croatia.
-In recent years the HOS has gained popularity, their members making appearances during state war commemorations.

-The far-right part of the Croatian political scene in the 1990s was fragmented between various right-wing political parties: primarily Croatian Democratic Union (HDZ) and Croatian Party of Rights (HSP), as well as other smaller parties such as the Croatian Christian Democratic Union (HKDU), the Croatian Party of Rights 1861 (HSP 1861) and Croatian Pure Party of Rights (HČSP).

 Defacement of monuments

-From 1991 until 2010, 3000 monuments erected in honour of the Partisans have been damaged or destroyed throughout the country, and these incidents were generally not censured by the authorities at all.
+From 1991 until 2010, around 3,000 monuments erected in honour of the Partisans have been damaged or destroyed throughout the country with little government response.
 Furthermore, the devastation of World War II partisan monuments also often extended to those erected in honor of civilian victims of war, also with little or no intervention from the police.
 The defacements occurred during a period when communist parties lost power in much of Eastern Europe.